 Around 1000, five hundred years before Columbus, Leif Erikson (Ericson) of Norway may have established a colony in the land he called Vinland, on the northern tip of Newfoundland.
 There is no mention of a notary that accompanied the Vikings to North America.
 October 9th is celebrated as Leif Erikson Day.

 The name America was chosen in honor of Amerigo Vespucci (Americus Vespucius), who made several voyages to the New World, after Columbus.
 He was the son of a wealthy notary from Florence, Italy.

 Vasco da Gama

 Columbus sailed west from Europe and mistakenly thought he had reached India and called the natives Indians.
-Portuguese explorer Vasco da Gama sailed south and east from Portugal around the southern tip of Africa, arriving in Calicut (Calcutta) India in 1498.
-The Portuguese had begun exploring the oceans long before Spain and kept their valuable sea knowledge secret from other countries.
-Vasco da Gama opened the highly valuable spice trade to Portugal.
+Portuguese explorer Vasco da Gama sailed south and east from Portugal around the southern tip of Africa, arriving in Calicut, India on May 20, 1498.

 Niña and Pinta Replicas

 Note: The Columbus Foundation owns replicas of the Niña and Pinta which serve as floating museums that tour port cities in the eastern US.
 See port schedule for the Niña and Pinta.

 Photo credits: Landing of Columbus-public domain, Santa Maria ship-By Yanajin33 (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons